How To Feed A Loon

 Notes

 You can also emulsify the dressing by using a blender or food processor.
-Or, by slowly pouring the EVOO into the other ingredients and whisking vigorously until fully blended.
+Alternatively, slowly pour the EVOO into the other ingredients and whisk vigorously until fully blended.

-A top-notch extra-virgin olive oil is recommended for best taste.
+A top-notch extra-virgin olive oil is recommended for the best taste.

 We prefer dried oregano and basil over fresh for this recipe.
 We’ve tested both versions, and feel the dried delivers the best flavor.